ImpulseRC/SmartController_SmartDisplay_ESP32/documents/RUN.md

 ### Android
-- In the main interface, open the menu with the '...' , tap "Software update (OTA)" => The SmartController will siwth from bluetooth to wifi server and you will loose Bluetooth connection.
+- In the main interface, open the menu with the '...' , tap "Software update (OTA)" => The SmartController will switch from bluetooth to wifi server and you will loose Bluetooth connection.
 - Wait the upload and flash end, then it should reboot automatically

 ### iPhone